pete-murphy/purescript-js-intl/README.md

   secondsNumberFormat <-
     NumberFormat.new [ en_US ]
       { style: NumberFormatStyle.Unit
-      , unit: Second
+      , unit: Interval.Second
       , unitDisplay: UnitDisplay.Short
       , notation: Notation.Compact
       , maximumFractionDigits: 1
       }
   let
     formattedSeconds = NumberFormat.format secondsNumberFormat 123456.789
   Console.logShow formattedSeconds -- "123.5K sec"
 ```
 See the `ConvertOption` type class instances in each of the service
-constructor modules to see what options are valid.
+constructor modules to see what options are available as typed enums.
+Note
+that even when using the typed enums there are still some invalid
+combinations of options that will throw an error, like specifying `timeStyle`
+_and_ `fractionalSecondDigits` in the `DateTimeFormat` options.
+Reference
+[the official specification](https://tc39.es/ecma402) for details on valid
+combinations.

 More examples are in the `Test.Main` module.